bluesky-social/proposals/0004-oauth/README.md

 ### Server Metadata

-In order to retrieve the AS metadata, the client will first need to obtain the PDS URL (using [ATPROTO]'s resolution mechanism).
+In order to retrieve the AS metadata, the client will first need to obtain the PDS URL (using [AT Protocol][ATPROTO]'s resolution mechanism).
 The PDS URL (e.g. `https://pds.example`) being a resource server, the client will need to fetch the [protected resource metadata document][DRAFT-OAUTH-RESOURCE-METADATA] (by appending `/.well-known/oauth-protected-resource` to the PDS URL).
 That document MUST contain a single item in the `authorization_servers` array.
 This issuer identifier (e.g. `https://entryway.example`) will allow the client to fetch the Authorization Server Metadata (By appending `/.well-known/oauth-authorization-server` to the issuer).
 All the documents **must** be returned with a 200 HTTP status code and a `application/json` content-type.
 Any other status code or content-type **must** result in an error.

 Note that a user's `@handle` or DID is _not_ required to initiate this flow.
 The client can cut short the "handle -> did -> pds url -> authorisation server url" process by starting at any step (depending on user input).
 For example, if the client detects that the user used an HTTPS url as input, it can try to obtain the [protected resource metadata document][DRAFT-OAUTH-RESOURCE-METADATA], and continue the resolution process from there.
 If that fails, the client can then try to interpret the input as being an authorization server's issuer in order to obtain the metadata document.

 Once the client retrieved the Authorization Server Metadata, it **must** verify the following items.
 Any authorization flow with an AS not compliant with these rules **must** be rejected by the client.

 - `issuer` **must** be a valid URL on the same origin as the URL that was used to fetch the document.
-If a redirection occurred, the URL of the last HTTP request **must** be used to check the metadata's `issuer` (see [DRAFT-OAUTH-SECURITY-TOPICS] section 4.4).
+If a redirection occurred, the URL of the last HTTP request **must** be used to check the metadata's `issuer` (see [draft-oauth-security-topics][DRAFT-OAUTH-SECURITY-TOPICS] section 4.4).
 - `issuer` **must** be an HTTPS URL in the form `https://<domain>[:<port>]/`.
 The port **must** be omitted if it is the default port for the scheme (e.g. `443` for `https`).
 The `http:` scheme **must not** be used.
 - `response_types_supported` **must** at least contain `code`.
 - `grant_types_supported` **must** at least contain `authorization_code` and `refresh_token`.